Venerons/CassiaJS/README.md

 	<script src="cassia.min.js"></script>

-The library is called by using one of the following methods followed by the cipher name and the methods encrypt/decrypt:
+The library is called by using `CassiaJS` followed by the cipher name and the methods encrypt/decrypt.

-	CassiaJS
-	cassiaJS
-	Cassiajs
-	cassiajs
-	Cassia
-	cassia

 ## API

 Additive Cipher:

-	var encrypted = CassiaJS.additive.encrypt("Message", shift); // shift must be a number, i.e. shift = 5
+	// shift must be a number, i.e. shift = 5
+	var encrypted = CassiaJS.additive.encrypt("Message", shift);
 	var decrypted = CassiaJS.additive.decrypt("Message", shift);

 Albam Cipher: